aquaskyline/Clairvoyante/README.md

 conda install tensorflow-gpu
 ```

-The conda environment has the Pypy intepreter installed, but doesn't have the required packages including `intervaltree` and `blosc`.
-The reason why they are not installed by default is because they are not available in any conda repositories.
-To install the two required packages, after activation, please use the following commands:
+The conda environment has the Pypy intepreter installed, but doesn't have the required package `intervaltree`.
+The reason why the package is not installed by default is because it is not available in any conda repositories.
+To install the `intervaltree` for Pypy, after activation, please use the following commands:

 ```
 wget https://bootstrap.pypa.io/get-pip.py
 pypy get-pip.py
-pypy -m pip install --no-cache-dir intervaltree==2.1.0 pypy -m pip install --no-cache-dir blosc==1.4.0
+pypy -m pip install --no-cache-dir intervaltree==2.1.0
 ```

 Use `source deactivate` to exit the virtual environment.